 - C. At this point, we are interested in identifying classes which are part of the problem domain.
-Later, we will extend this to include classes that are part of the solution domain for a specific problem. - D. EXAMPLE: Let's develop an OO model of the domain underlying the "Wheels" system in the book. - 1.
-What are the key concepts?
+Later, we will extend this to include classes that are part of the solution domain for a specific problem. - D. Exercises in Groups of 4 - 1.
+Exercise 4.3 - 2.
+Let's develop an OO model of the domain underlying the "Wheels" system in the book.

+a) What are the key concepts?